 Mary Lou Lord guests on the sweet duet, “Isolation.”

 There’s a Spiritualized formula AMIRIGHT?
 Like Guy Garvey basically has a formula for Elbow?
 The answer is yes, and I’m here for every second of it.

 Tell me if there has been a greater payoff than the Brian Wilson swell at 2:25 on Spiritualized’s “Always Together With You?”
 Like, ever in the history of music?
 Possibly exaggeration, but it’s my damn list.
-I feel like I could have dropped Spiritualized in my Top 10 without an ounce of regret.
+I could have dropped Spiritualized in my Top 10 without an ounce of regret.

 Listen to J Spaceman only if you want to experience total exhilaration.

 15. Panda Bear and Sonic Boom – Reset